citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Optional:

-- `availability_zones` (String) The Availability Zones for provisioning virtual machines.
-Use a comma as a delimiter for multiple availability_zones.
+- `availability_zones` (List of String) The Availability Zones for provisioning virtual machines.
 - `aws_machine_config` (Attributes) Machine Configuration For AWS EC2 MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--aws_machine_config))
 - `azure_machine_config` (Attributes) Machine Configuration For Azure MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--azure_machine_config))
 - `custom_properties` (Attributes List) **This is an advanced feature.
 Use with caution.** Custom properties to be set for the machine catalog.
 For properties that are already supported as a terraform configuration field, please use terraform field instead. (see [below for nested schema](#nestedatt--provisioning_scheme--custom_properties))